muratk5n/thirdwave/en/README.md

 ---

-It seems to me w omicron countries need to forgo testing, push for more vax where possible; more testing will just overwhelm the system.

----

 Watched some NBC 2..
 What a dumpster fire..
 It's all about crime, money, some warm-and-fuzzy feel-good section usually via a pet, then back to crime, consumerism and money, all in a over-the-top chipper